Nakkapalle

 Nakkapalle or Nakkapalli is a census town in Anakapalli district in the state of Andhra Pradesh in India.

+Nakkapalli town is located 21 km away from Tuni and it is 71 km away from Visakhapatnam.

 Upamaka is a pilgrimage centre for Hindus.
 There is a famous temple of Lord Venkateswara Swamy.

 Demographics

 As of 2011 census the town has population of 7,603 of which 3,551 are males and 4,052 are females.
 Average Sex Ratio of the town is 1141 against state average of 993.
 Population of Children with age of 0-6 is 777 which is 10.22 % of total population of Nakkapalle.
 Child Sex Ratio in Nakkapalle is around 1023 compared to Andhra Pradesh state average of 939.
 Literacy rate of Nakkapalle town is 71.77 % higher than state average of 67.02 %.

 Education

 The primary and secondary school education is imparted by government, aided and private schools, under the School Education Department of the state.
 The medium of instruction followed by different schools are English, Telugu.